 Cloud-based data integration tools: Cloud data integration tools are integration platforms as a service that integrates data from multiple sources into a cloud-based data warehouse that provides real-time visibility of data to the users.
 These tools facilitate more efficient use of data.

 Open-source data integration tools: The open-source data integration tools help you to have full control over your data in-house.
-They are the perfect and cost-effective solutions for all your in-house data integration needs and also handle your data security and compliance needs.
+They are the perfect and cost-effective solutions for all your in-house data consolidation needs and also handle your data security and compliance needs.

-There are different types of big data integration tools available from which you can choose the one that meets your open-source, on-premise, and cloud-based data integration requirements.
+There are different types of big data integration tools available from which you can choose the one that meets your open-source, on-premise, and cloud-based data consolidation requirements.
 Choosing the right tool plays an important role in the overall data integration process.
 To help you choose the right data integration tool, we are listing down some factors that you can consider:

 - Size of the Enterprise: Before putting your hands on a data integration tool, evaluate the size of your enterprise as the utilization of the tool differs from organization to organization.
-Select a tool that can grow with your requirements for data integration.
+Select a tool that can grow with your requirements for data consolidation.